 The brothers Simeon and John remembered their monastic calling, and trusting in the prayers of their Elder Nikon, they continued upon their chosen path.
 They spent their time in unceasing prayer and strict fasting, encouraging one another in their struggle against temptation.

 After a while, with God’s help, the temptations stopped.
-The monks were told by God that Simeon’s mother and John’s wife had died, and that the Lord had vouchsafed them the blessings of Paradise.
-After this Simeon and John lived in the desert for twenty-nine years, and they attained complete dispassion (apathia) and a high degree of spirituality.
+The monks were told by God that Simeon’s mother and John’s wife had died and that the Lord had vouchsafed them the blessings of Paradise.
+After this Simeon and John lived in the desert for twenty-nine years, and they attained complete dispassion (apatheia) and a high degree of spirituality.

 Saint Simeon, through the inspiration of God, considered that now it was proper for him to serve people.
 To do this, he must leave the desert solitude and go into the world.
 Saint John, however, believing that he had not attained such a degree of dispassion as his companion, decided not to leave the wilderness.

-Having come to the city of Emesa, he stayed there and passed himself off as a simpleton, behaving strangely, for which he was subjected to insults, abuse and beatings.
+Having come to the city of Emesa, he stayed there and passed himself off as a simpleton, behaving strangely, for which he was subjected to insults, abuse, and beatings.
 In spite of this, he accomplished many good deeds.
-He cast out demons, healed the sick, delivered people from immanent death, brought the unbelieving to faith, and sinners to repentance.
+He cast out demons, healed the sick, delivered people from imminent death, brought the unbelieving to faith, and sinners to repentance.

 Taking up the dead body, they carried him without church singing to a place where the homeless and strangers were buried.
 While they carried the body of Saint Simeon, several of the inhabitants heard a wondrous church singing, but could not understand from whence it came.

 After Saint Simeon died, Saint John also fell asleep in the Lord.
 Shortly before his death, Saint Simeon saw a vision of his spiritual brother wearing a crown upon his head with the inscription: “For endurance in the desert.”